Tim-Siu/reft-exp/README.md

 </p>

 ### Eliciting Reflection with Distillation for Small LMs
 We distilled the trained Qwen2.5-7B-GRPO model into Qwen2.5-1.5B-Instruct.
-This was done by sampling solutions from teacher model.
+This was done by sampling one correct solution from teacher model for each question.
 The training was stable and the distilled model showed improved accuracy, though lower than teacher.

 <p float="left">
   <img src="docs/pics/small_training_loss.png" width="49%" alt="Training loss" />